Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question provides the chance for the interviewer to comment on patterns and the team or organization response and protocol rather than making blanket statements.

-## What are your thoughts on working from home—for example when there bad weather, or in general?
+## What Are Your Thoughts on Working from home—for Example when there Bad Weather, or in General?

 ### Who to Ask:
 Recruiter